emad-elsaid/codeye/README.md

 ### Prerequisite

 * You need of course Go installed on your system with `$GOPATH` defined in your shell
+* `go-bindata` installed with `go get -u github.com/jteeuwen/go-bindata/...`
+* [goreleaser](https://goreleaser.com/) for releasing, if you don't want to release then ignore it,

 ### Having your own fork